Financial/Peace of mind

 Call us on 604-733-1312, or submit a call back request.

-The Garage is a full service auto shop that can help with brake upkeep and replacements.
+The Garage is a full service auto shop that can help with brake servicing and replacements.

 Don't worry, the team at the Garage are here to help.
-Our goal is to get your vehicle fixed as soon as possible, put a smile on your face and get you back out on the road again!
+Our goal is to get your vehicle fixed as soon as possible, put a smile on your face and get you back out on the road again, safely driving with Confidence!

-Give us a call today on 604-733-1312 to schedule a a diesel engine service, or feel free to stop by the shop.
-One of our friendly technicians would be happy to assist you.
+Give us a call today on 604-733-1312 to schedule a brake inspection, or feel free to stop by the shop to visit one of our friendly staff in person anytime during business hours.

 Enter your name, phone number and receive a callback.